Help for Displayator and the Displayable Creator

 - Drag an image onto the “Drag and Drop” text.

-- The new Displayable is then added to the Share Displayable list and is ready to be downloaded or saved.
+The creator then automatically creates the Displayable.
+The new Displayable is then added to the Share Displayable list and is ready to be downloaded or saved.

-Get a Displayable into your Displayator app:
+Get a Displayable into your Displayator app

 You can transfer a Displayable from your computer to your iPhone or iPod Touch in three ways:

-- Using iTunes file sharing.
+- Loading Displayables using iTunes file sharing

-Loading Displayables using iTunes file sharing:
+Loading Displayables using iTunes file sharing

 Warning: this only work on devices with iOS 3.2 installed or newer (it can’t work on the original iPhone or iPod Touch).